Damiennsoh/Backend-Internships/README.md

 # Backend-Internships
-This is a repository of backend related project tasks coming from HNGx Bootcamp Internships
+This is a repository of backend-related project tasks coming from ArchaeoByte Internships